Mixing Secrets For The Small Studio - Additional Resources

 Using VST Plug-ins On A Mac Or With Pro Tools: If you like the look of some of the freeware Windows VST plug-ins listed in these resource pages, but you’re working on a Mac, check out the freeware Plugwire utility, or DDMF’s affordable Metaplugin.
 The DDMF plug-in can also be used to ‘wrap’ VST plug-ins into AU, RTAS, and AAX formats for use with Apple Logic or Avid Pro Tools.

-Affordable High-pass Filter Plug-ins: Brainworx’s freeware Bx Cleansweep features high-quality 6dB/octave high-pass and low-pass filters, as well as an input gain control, while Melda’s freeware MBandPass features similar facilities but with a wider range of filter slopes – up to 128dB/octave!
+Affordable High-pass Filter Plug-ins: The freeware GVST GHi and Brainworx Bx Cleansweep plug-ins both feature fixed-slope high-pass filtering and gain control, while Melda’s freeware MBandPass features similar facilities but with a wider range of filter slopes – up to 128dB/octave!

-Affordable Stereo-manipulation Plug-ins: My favourite width-manipulation plug-in is Voxengo’s freeware MSED, but for more detailed image-manipulation facilities and vectorscope display, Flux’s freeware Stereo Tool is great.
+Affordable Stereo-manipulation Plug-ins: My favourite width-manipulation plug-in is Voxengo’s freeware MSED, but GVST GStereo is another freeware option.
+For more detailed image-manipulation facilities and vectorscope display, Flux’s freeware Stereo Tool is great.